AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/launches/creating.md

 Creating a nested launch from the **Launches** console is basically the same as creating any other form of launch, with the exception that you need to navigate to the launches branch `/content/launches`:

 1. Nella console **Lanci** seleziona **Crea**.
-1. Select **Add Pages**, then navigate to the launches branch by specifying `/content/launches` in the filter.
-Seleziona il lancio richiesto e conferma con **Seleziona**:
+1. Fai clic su **Aggiungi pagine**, quindi specifica `/content/launches` nel filtro per individuare il ramo lanci.
+Scegli il lancio necessario e conferma con **Seleziona**:

    ![Creazione di un lancio nidificato](/help/sites-cloud/authoring/assets/launches-create-nested.png)